Skip to content

 Roadside ditches

-The riparian owner of a ditch alongside a road is normally the adjoining landowner, as the highway boundary invariably lies along the top of the bank closest to the road.
+The riparian owner of a ditch alongside a road is normally the adjoining landowner, as the road boundary invariably lies along the top of the bank closest to the road.
 Therefore, although the road may drain into the ditch, the landowner is responsible for maintaining it.

 Report a flood, blocked road drain or gully